JBenAnderson/JBenAnderson.github.io/README.md

 Notes
 ----------------------------------------
-This is my page showcasing my developing skills through 3 highlighted applications.
-A real time bus tracker.
-A full-stack restaurant menu ordering app.
-And lastly a front-end UI and logic for a bank.
+This is my page showcasing my developing and design skills showcasing projects I've worked on.
 Thank you so much for taking the time to view my work!